Two Rocks

 Educational outcomes in Two Rocks fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area has lower university qualification rates at 12.7%, compared to the Australian average of 30.4%.
-This presents both challenges and opportunities for targeted educational initiatives.
-Bachelor degrees are the most common at 9.5%, followed by graduate diplomas (1.9%) and postgraduate qualifications (1.3%).
+The area's university qualification rate is 12.7%, significantly lower than the Australian average of 30.4%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are most common at 9.5%, followed by graduate diplomas (1.9%) and postgraduate qualifications (1.3%).
 Trade and technical skills are prevalent, with 48.2% of residents aged 15+ holding vocational credentials - advanced diplomas (12.0%) and certificates (36.2%).

-Educational participation is high at 32.3%, including primary education (14.1%), secondary education (8.4%), and tertiary education (2.6%).
-The area has Two Rocks Primary School and Atlantis Beach Baptist College, serving a total of 710 students.
-Two Rocks school demonstrates typical Australian conditions with balanced educational opportunities, having an ICSEA score of 970.
-The educational mix includes one primary school and one K-12 school.
+Educational participation is high at 32.3%, including 14.1% in primary education, 8.4% in secondary education, and 2.6% pursuing tertiary education.
+The area has Two Rocks Primary School and Atlantis Beach Baptist College serving a total of 710 students, with typical Australian school conditions (ICSEA: 970) indicating balanced educational opportunities.
+It includes one primary and one K-12 school.

 Frequently Asked Questions - Education